 How could your mind stay focused and energized when your body is tired and weak?
 You need to fuel your body with the right things.
-Healthy food keep your metabolism up and your brain can work at full capacity.
-There is plenty of research which links a healthy diet to success, academic success in particular.
+Healthy food keeps your metabolism up and your brain can work at full capacity.
+There is plenty of research that links a healthy diet to success, academic success in particular.

 Or do you think Arnold Schwarzenegger, Susan Wojcicki, or Barak Obama eat fast food and junk food every day?

 Sounds odd?
 Well, if you can’t take care of yourself, how are you supposed to take care of your business?

 Especially, when you are a digital nomad or remote worker and don’t have to go to the office, you could easily neglect that part a bit.
 No shower in the morning, no need to do your hair or brush your teeth and staying in your pajamas all day will be just fine…

 No!
 This will make your brain switch to a “weekend-mode” and reduces your ability to concentrate and approach your work in a professional manner a lot.

 When asked in a Reddit AMA what daily habit has the biggest impact on his life, Tesla Motors CEO Elon Musk answered “Showering.”
 There you have it.

 Author J.K.
 Rowling urges everyone to read as much as possible.
 “Nothing will help you as much as reading,” says the billionaire and admits that she read anything she could get when she was a child.